rodriguezmatid/Safe-Looping/README.md

-# 🔍 Safe Looping - Gizathon
+# 🔄 Safe Looping - Gizathon Project

 > 🏗️ `Work In Progress` : This repo is being actively developed and does not represent final quality of the model.

-We are
+> 📊 For statical and math analysis deep dive on our model, please visit our paper release:

+####

 ##  🗂️ Table of Contents